Skip to content

 The primary requirement is vacant land.
 You must have a sufficient area of land for a tuberose farming business.

 Determine whether you want to grow the flowers in a greenhouse or open sky conditions.
 Generally, the major cost includes the hiring of labor and procuring agricultural inputs.
-And these costs depend on the area of cultivation.
+These costs depend on the area of cultivation.
 If you are starting a large scale, you must have the arrangement to preserve the flowers.

 It is important to have a clear marketing plan for the business.

-Best Varieties For Tuberose Farming
+Best Varieties for Tuberose Farming

 Broadly, tuberose comes in four different varieties.
 These are single, semi-double, double, and variegated.
 Find here some of the most popular varieties under every segment.